 Our dogs are waiting for a permanent and loving home.
 Visit us and get to know our four-legged friends and while taking them for walks or playing you might just fall in love with one of them.

 "We currently feed 60+ dogs, 2 horses and a cat.
 The dogs alone eat 150 kg of dry food every week.
 If you would like to HELP us you can make a donation of dog food to the shelter."

 About the daily work at "Perros en Puerto":

 Akasha – another dog rescued from the streets of Puerto Escondido

 In August 2016 Akasha was found roaming the streets in Zicatela.
 Because of her physical condition, Akasha was chased away by shop and restaurant owners.
 Then Akasha was brought to our shelter where she received not only medical treatment for her mange but also the love she so desperately needed.
 In December 2016 Akasha was finally adopted by a Canadian family.

 A new shelter for Bernard and Bernadette

-After 4 days of hard work in the hot mexican sun we finished the new enclosure for two of our dogs that were inseparable.
-Bernard and Bernadette had been living on long chains for almost two months due to lack of space in the other enclosures.
+Bernard and Bernadette had been living on long chains for almost two months due to lack of space in our shelter.
+After 4 days of hard work we finished their new enclosure.
 Now they can enjoy their freedom once again ...

 The very old Rosito – one of two horses at PEP